duel0213/asphyxia-plugins/iidx@asphyxia/README.md

   - DJ LEVEL folders are broken in ~ DJ TROOPERS due to missing rank\_id
   - LEGGENDARIA play records before HEROIC VERSE may not display on higher version due to missing conversion code
   - ONE MORE EXTRA STAGE progress won't save (can't test this due to skill issue)
+  - Some of licensed songs are locked behind due to missing license element (needs to be verified)

 ---

 Changelogs
 **v0.1.0**
   - Added Initial support for Lincle